chinkes5/websiteEngineer/README.md

 # websiteEngineer
-a lightweight CMS for websites, focused on SEO
+A lightweight CMS for websites, focused on SEO